britco/gulp-dss-annotation/README.md

 });
 ```

-All `file` arguments passed into plugins after `dssAnnotation` would have a
+All `file` arguments passed into plugins after `dssAnnotation` would have an
-list attached to them called `annotation`.
-This will be a list of annotation
+object attached to them called `annotations`.
+This object will contain all
-data from DSS.
+annotations from DSS, merged into a single object.